dssg/mlforpublicpolicylab/techsessions/remote-session2.md

    ![](img/jupyter-port-selection.png)
    (numbers in this box are ports currently in use)

-4. Change to your group project directory (e.g., `/mnt/data/groups/{group_name}`) to activate your virtual environment (you might need to run `direnv allow` if this is your first time doing so)
+4. Change to your group project directory (e.g., `/class/groups/{group_name}`) to activate your virtual environment
-   1. If you want to confirm your virtualenv has properly activated, run `which python` -- this should return `/mnt/data/groups/{group_name}/dssg_env/bin/python`.
+   1. If you want to confirm your virtualenv has properly activated, run `which python` -- this should return `/class/{andrew_id}/.pyenv/shims/python`.
 If you get anything different (or nothing at all), your virtualenv hasn't activated correctly!
 5. On the course server, start your notebook server:
    1. In the server terminal (inside SSH), run `jupyter notebook --no-browser --port {your port from step 3}` (note: to ensure this persists, you may want to start your server in a `screen` session as discussed above!)
    2. When the server starts, take note of the URL printed in the server terminal output: